zhaw-iwi/statefulconversation_pub/README.md

 ## Example Application

 In what follows we present an example conversation between a user (client) and conversational agent (coach).
 The conversation is annotated with references to its conversational states and partial information related to state transitions.
-States and transitions are the starting point for the use of Stateful Prompt Chaining.
+States and transitions are the fundaments of Stateful Prompt Chaining.

 ### Pseudo State: Start